Are you interested to set up your own business in Vietnam? Let’s find out what are the real costs of setting up a business!

 In this article, we will explain the different costs of setting up a business in Vietnam.
 Of course, some of these costs will be more relevant to your business then others, and some costs will no-doubt vary.
 For some items, such as marketing, you are free to spend as much (or as little … ) as you want.

 Before starting a new business venture, we always recommend our Clients to spend some time and money on market research.
-From our experience this is one of the main reasons for a business to be successful.
+From our experience this often greatly contributes to the success of a business.
 Market research involves gathering information about your industry and market environment.
 It is to understand factors external to your business.
 Try to find out whether there is real potential in the market.
 Who is your target audience?
 And how can you reach them?
-You need to know the basic figures and projections, no matter how big or small your business is.

 3) Investment certificate & enterprise certificate costs (from ~$1,500 – … )

 Foreign-invested companies need to apply for an investment registration certificate (IRC) and an enterprises registration certificate (ERC).
-You could try to obtain these certificates by yourself, but this will likely cost you a lot of time (and money) for research, planning, translating, waiting and going to the Vietnamese authorities.
-If you ask the assistance of a professional service provider, you can expect to be quoted anywhere from USD 1,500 and up.
-It depends mostly on the quality of the service that you will receive, and on the complexity of your business plans.
-By the way, if you want to read more about start up procedures: have a look at our previous article on how to open a restaurant or cafe in Vietnam.
+You could try to obtain these certificates by yourself, but this will likely cost you a lot of time (and money) for research, planning, translating, going to the Vietnamese authorities, and waiting.
+If you let our Bizlen™ Team help you, our fee would be between USD 1,500 and USD 2,000 depending on your business.
+If you want to read more about start up procedures: have a look at our previous article on how to open a restaurant or cafe in Vietnam.

 Depending on your business, you may need additional licenses.
 Examples include a food safety and hygiene certificate, or a fire prevention and fighting certificate.
-Sometimes, a website registration certificate and/or a retail license are also required: USD 250 – 750 / license.
+Sometimes, a website registration certificate, an alcohol selling license, and/or a retail license are also required: USD 200 – 600 / license.
 For any application, you will need to prepare the relevant documents.
 Consularization, legalization, notarization and/or translation cost ~ USD 10 – 50 / document.

 When you start up a business in Vietnam, you will need to commit charter capital / investment capital.
 The Vietnamese law normally does not stipulate a minimum required amount.
-Instead, the authorities will evaluate whether your proposed amount is feasible for your business plan: USD 6,000 or more.
-It will need to be contributed within 90 days upon obtaining the enterprise registration certificate.
+Instead, the authorities will evaluate whether your proposed amount is feasible for your business plan.
+In the past, a charter capital of as low as USD 5,000 was possible.
+But nowadays, the Department of Planning and Investment often recommends at the very least USD 11,000 and preferably USD 22,000 or even USD 44,000.
+Have a talk with our Bizlen™ Team for some tips on how to limit your amount of charter capital.
+In any case, it will need to be contributed to your company within 90 days upon obtaining the enterprise registration certificate.
 And it can be shared between the members / shareholders of your company.
+If it is the charter capital that is holding you back don’t hesitate to contact the Bizlen™ team, we will be happy to consult on this matter and we will provide you with some options.

 After obtaining your registration certificates, you will need to complete a few more steps.
-These include opening a corporate bank account, registering with the Vietnamese tax authorities, and purchasing value added tax (VAT) invoices.
-You also need to make and register your company seal.
-And you must list your business on the national enterprise database of Vietnam.
+These include opening a corporate bank account, and registering with the Vietnamese tax authorities.
+You also need to make and register your company seal, and buy a company name sign.
+You must also list your business on the national enterprise database of Vietnam.
 These items all together cost less than USD 150.

-Obtaining a work permit and/or a temporary residence card is a fast and easy process when you have completed your business registration.
+Obtaining a work permit exemption and/or a temporary residence card is not too complicated when you have completed your business registration.
 You do not need any degree or a minimum number of years of management experience if you are an investor in a business.
 If you are an employee, on the other hand, the rules are different.
 You will usually need a degree and / or a minimum of 5 years in a management position.
 Depending on the business, you may need a stamped and signed letter from your previous employer as proof.
+Please note that the visa and residence rules are currently changing in Vietnam.
+Contact our Bizlen™ Team for the latest news.

 1) Rental fees (~$11 – 18 / office / m2 / month)

-Once you have set up your business in Vietnam, there are various operational costs.
-Probably the biggest of those will be your rental fees for you office or business.
+Once you have set up your business in Vietnam, there are various operational costs for setting up a business in Vietnam.
+Probably the biggest one of those will be your rental fees for your office or business.
 The exact amount will depend on factors such as size, location, facilities, and negotiation skills.
 A modern and clean office will cost around $11 – $18 per m2.
 Offices are usually not furnished.
 For land, buildings, shop houses and other properties for lease it really depends on the above variables.
 Don’t hesitate to contact our property leasing department on Facebook or via email if you have any questions, or if you are looking for a property in Da Nang.
+Alternatively, we can help you to register a so-called “virtual office” for around VND 2 million / month.

 3) Labor costs & accounting

-Internal and external accounting services, which are very important for smooth business operations in Vietnam: ~$100 – 200 / month.
-Something else that we always recommend to our Clients is to set aside a budget for marketing.
-As a general rule, you can think of spending 10 – 20% of your gross revenue on marketing.
-Especially at the beginning.
+Internal and external accounting services, which are very important for smooth business operations in Vietnam: ~$75- 200 / month.
 Other labor costs include:

 - Administration: $300 / month,